 Honors several classes of foreign affairs reporting with certificates and $1,000 awards.
 Submit entries for international coverage in Newspapers, News Services, Print or Digital; TV, Video, Radio or Podcast; Any Medium (excluding photos, books and cartoons); Photography; Books; and Cartoon.
 Work must have been published or broadcast in the U.S. or by a U.S.-based company or be accessible to an American audience during the previous calendar year with reporting primarily outside the US. $200 entry fee applies.

 Since 2011, the PEN/E. O. Wilson Literary Science Writing Award annually celebrates writing that exemplifies literary excellence on the subject of physical and biological sciences.
 The winner receives a cash award of $10,000 and is honored at the PEN Literary Awards.

 The Planet Award, Global Youth & News Media Prize

 The Global Youth & News Media Prize, founded in 2018, is a worldwide award that honors organizations that innovate as they strengthen engagement between news media and young people while reinforcing the role of journalism in society.
-The Planet Award, recognizing reporting or initiatives that effectively provide young audiences with information and hope for saving the planet, is one of three categories, along with The Journalism Award and The News/Media Literacy Award.
+Educators and news organizations will be honored by a special Press Freedom Teaching Award in the 2023 edition of the Global Youth & News Media Prize.